-My analysis of the Modeling Curriculum was for what the curriculum calls the second semester that includes electricity and magnetism, as well as the particle and wave theory of light.
-This analysis includes mapping out the second semester of a physics class as it would be taught according to the New York State Core Curriculum, and comparing how the Modeling Curricula covers the same material.
-The Core Curriculum that was analyzed for this comparison were the Science, Mathematics, and Technology standards as well as standard 4 which is also known as Regents Physics.1 We are concerned about those standards in the NYSCC that are not addressed at a minimum of three times throughout the semester and a minimum of four times for those standard 4 topics associated directly with Regents Physics.
+My analysis of the Modeling Curriculum was for what the curriculum calls the second semester, which includes electricity and magnetism, as well as the particle and wave theory of light.
+The analysis includes mapping out the second semester of a physics class as it would be taught according to the New York State Core Curriculum, and comparing how the Modeling Curricula addresses the same material.
+The Core Curriculum that was analyzed for this comparison were the Science, Mathematics, and Technology standards as well as standard 4 (which is also known as Regents Physics).
+1 am concerned about those standards in the NYSCC that are not addressed at a minimum of three times throughout the semester and a minimum of four times for those standard 4 topics associated directly with Regents Physics.
 The second semester of the modeling curriculum contains six units.
-Each unit was analyzed and broken down into tables 1-6 distributing individual units in the modeling curriculum, and how that unit is applicable to the NYSS.
+Each unit was thematically broken down into Tables 1-6 distributing individual units in the modeling curriculum, and how that unit is applicable to the NYSS.
 Each unit of the modeling curriculum is further broken down into individual activities.
-A complete break down of how each activity is applied to the NYSS as each activity appears in the modeling curriculum, is shown in the corresponding tables 1a-6a, and they are sorted in the order of the standards.
-In addition, tables 1b-6b show each activity and the standards that apply to each in order of modeling activities.
+A complete break down of how each modeling curriculum activity corresponds to the NYSS is shown in the corresponding tables 1a-6a, sorted in the order of the standards.
+In addition, tables 1b-6b show each modeling curriculum activity that correspond to the NYSS standards in order of the modeling curriculum.
 Table 7 is a complete tally of all six units, showing exactly how many times each standard is utilized or not utilized over the entire semester.
-Table 8 is an explicit tally of those NYSS that I believe are not adequately addressed by the standard Modeling Curricula.
+Table 8 is an explicit tally of those NYSS that I believe are not adequately addressed by the standard Modeling Curricula, according to whether it occurred three times or more.